How Can Higher-Order Components Improve Performance of React Native Apps?

 The following article is focused on the second point of The Ultimate Guide to React Native Optimization tactics: using dedicated components for certain layouts.

 Using specialized components will always make your app work as fast as possible.
 It has a significant impact on the performance of your app which leads to better user experience.

 Going further, by applying the practices described in the following article, you will increase the revenue-generating efficiency of your products and increase their ROI.

 What’s more, in this article we will tell you how to save yourself a lot of time reimplementing the most common UI patterns from the ground up.
 Thanks to that, you will be able to implement future updates faster.

-Now, let’s find out how to use higher-order React Native components to achieve the best possible performance of your apps.
+Now let’s find out how to use higher-order React Native components to achieve the best possible performance of your apps.

+On top of primitive components, React Native ships with a set of higher-order components designed and optimized to serve a certain purpose.
 Being unaware of them or not using them in all the places can potentially affect your application performance, especially as you populate your state with real production data.
 Bad performance of your app may seriously harm the user experience.
 In consequence, it can make your clients unsatisfied with your product and turn them towards your competitors.

-If you’re not using specialized components, you are opting out from performance improvements and risking degraded user experience when your application enters production.
+If you’re not using specialized components, you are opting out of performance improvements and risking degraded user experience when your application enters production.
 It is worth noting that certain issues remain unnoticed while the application is developed, as mocked data is usually small and doesn’t reflect the size of a production database.